Scuba Diving Vacation

 - Airport Pickup & Drop off

-- Prices include island transfers and Monday till Friday whilst on the island,
+- Price includes all island transfers, Monday till Friday while on the island,

 meals, accommodation, conservation training, diving equipment (please see

-Divers planning courses need to bring the PADI manual for the planned
+- Divers planning certification courses need to bring the PADI manual for the planned

 Divers doing the PADI Open Water course must also bring log books and

-- R/T Air from Belize Intl Airport to Placencia
+- Round trip air flight from Belize International Airport to Placencia

 Daily Scuba Itinerary: